mkijowski/hackin2020/linux-files/README.md

 to Ryan for more about these.

 ### Files of interest
-* `/tmp/maypad.pid` appears empty, maybe kicks up when the secret keycombo is entered
+* `/tmp/maypad.pid` appears empty, maybe kicks up when the secret key combination is entered
 * `/tmp/maypad_scripts.log` appears to have date.time stamps alongside connected
   and disconnected entries.
 A disconnect creates one `disconnected at` entry but a